cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 g_0(h) = G\dfrac{M}{(R+h)^2}
 $$

 Where the subscript 0 refers to the spherical symmetry of Earth.
-The formula can be expanded at $h=0$:
+The formula can be expanded in powers of $h$ around the point $h=0$:

 $$
 g_0(h) = g_0\sum_{n=0}^{\infty} (-1)^{n}\left(n+1\right) \dfrac{h^n}{R^n}= \dfrac{g_0}{\left(1+\dfrac{h}{R}\right)^2}
 $$(g_h)

 where we used the power series.
-We can call the term $\left(1+h/R\right)^{-2}$ the altitude factor.
+We call the term $\left(1+h/R\right)^{-2}$ the altitude factor, which makes the gravitational acceleration decrease with $h$ squared, as expected.

 ### Reference ellipsoid

-We now account more accurately for Earth's shape.
+We now more accurately account for Earth's shape.
 We will use the World Geodetic System 1984 (WGS 84), which is used by the GPS system and suggested by the <wiki:International_Civil_Aviation_Organization>.

 :::{note}